NET and MEETING INFO

 Each year TARC participates in the ARRL Field Day event, Route 66 on the Air, Winter Field Day and Green Country Hamfest as well as other activities throughout the year.

 TARC operates a network of linked repeaters covering Northeast Oklahoma, parts of Kansas and parts of Arkansas.
 When severe weather is forecast, many club members and others participate in a weather net and report from locations near the path of severe weather.
 That information is passed directly to National Weather Service personnel who often use the information to issue watches and warnings.
 Also, TARC and affiliates operate those Repeater Systems.

-On Tuesday, 21 June 2022 at 1900 hours local, Mark, WA5MA, called the Tulsa Amateur Radio Club meeting to order in Room-3140 of Keplinger Hall at the University of Tulsa….
+On Tuesday, 18 April 2023 at 1900 hours local, Mark, WA5MA, called to order the meeting of the Tulsa Amateur Radio Club in Room-3140 of Keplinger Hall at the University…